stevendborrelli/function-deletion-protection/examples/operations/README.md

 Note that Operations can only create and modify resources.
 Any `Usages` or `ClusterUsages` created by this Operation need to be deleted manually before protected resources can be deleted.

+## Reason Strings for Operations

+The function uses different reason strings to distinguish between protection types:

+- **WatchOperation Protection**: Resources matched by a `WatchOperation` automatically get protected with the reason `created by function-deletion-protection by a WatchOperation` (see `crossplane-system` namespace example below)
+- **Operation with Label Protection**: Resources in an Operation's required resources that have the `protection.fn.crossplane.io/block-deletion: "true"` label get the reason `created by function-deletion-protection by an Operation` (see `kube-system` namespace example below)

+This distinction makes it clear whether protection was triggered automatically by a watch condition or explicitly via a label.

 ## Running  This Example on a Crossplane Cluster

 ### Installing the Function